CarolineWang08/CS-125-final-project-CSMan/README.md

 # CSMan
-CS125 final project.
+CS125 final project

-Making a hangman game (simpla word guessing game) with database practice.
+Making an app of a hangman game (simpla word guessing game) with database practice in Android Studio

 Following those directions can help you quickly find the main code of the project: CS-125-final-project-CSMan/app/src/main/java/com/example/csman/